Effects of the ekpyrotic mechanism on inflationary phase in loop quantum cosmologies: Effects of Ekpyrotic Mechanism on Inflation in LQC

 With the above chosen initial conditions for $\phi_B$, we can study the evolution of the universe for any given inflationary potential.
 Before doing so, let us first introduce some relevant quantities.

 \begin{itemize}

 \item The first-order Hubble rate and potential slow-roll parameters \cite{Baumann:2009ds}

 These sets of slow-roll parameters are typically used for different purposes.
 In particular, the slow-roll parameters with the subscript ``$V$" can be used to determine which part of the potential can successfully drive inflation.
 On the other hand, slow-roll parameters with subscript ``$H$" are used for numerical simulations to define when slow-roll inflation begins and ends.
-In the classical regime, the scale factor acceleration equation satisfies the relation
+Kinematically, we have

 The Universe experiences an accelerated expansion whenever $\epsilon_H < 1$, whereas slow-roll inflation occurs only when \cite{Baumann:2009ds} \bqn \lb{eq3.14a} \epsilon_H(t), \;\; \left|\eta_H(t)\right| \ll 1. \eqn For the sake of concreteness, we define the onset of inflation as the time $t_i$ when $\epsilon_H(t_i) = 1$ for the first time in the transition phase, where $\epsilon_H < 1$ for $t > t_i$.
 The end of the inflationary phase is defined at the time $t_{\text{end}}$ when $\epsilon_H(t_{\text{end}}) = 1$ again for the first time after $t_i$.
 Therefore, for $t \in (t_i, t_{\text{end}})$ we have $\epsilon_H < 1$ and $\ddot{a} > 0$, that is, the universe is in its inflationary phase.